Francis and Zoey were originally going to have an interest in each other, but the idea was scrapped due to complaints that it was too distracting.

 Pipe Bombs did not have the smoke alarm attached to it at first, so it was a standard grenade.
 Testing proved the use of the grenade was too difficult since infected tend to not stay in place when they chase you, so to make it useful, they tried making it instantly kill Tanks, but even then they decided that it still wasn't very enjoyable to use.
 They added the attraction feature on the bomb to make the zombies go after it, and make it more fun to use.

 Valve originally planned the game to be restarted from the very first map if all the players died.
 This was changed to have the survivors restart on the map they died in instead since it was simply too much to lose all that progress from the past 40 minutes.
 The idea was revisited in Left 4 Dead 2 in the Iron Man mutation mode.

 Similarly, survivors that died stayed dead until the next map.
 Valve decided that dead players waiting over 10 minutes to play again was just too much and they brainstormed the idea of rescue closets where, in logic, a survivor that was too injured barricaded themselves in a closet but are now trapped.
-Not only this covered the problem of players rejoining quickly, but also mimics the zombie movies where survivors find other survivors trapped in a room.
+Not only does this cover the problem of players rejoining quickly, but also mimics the zombie movies where survivors find other survivors trapped in a room.

 The helicopter pilot from the No Mercy campaign was supposed to become an infected after he rescued you, causing the helicopter to crash and start the events of the next campaign.
 Play testers found this concept too depressing since they felt all the fighting the survivors done to get saved was a total waste, so they made each campaign their own story.
 This idea has been revisited in the sequel where the campaigns are connected to each other and Valve also retconned the L4D1 campaigns to be connected in the story.